-- the papers for the Judge, comprising (d) - the pleadings, and any affidavits ordered to stand as pleadings, with any amendments to them incorporated; - any request or order for particulars that has been (ii) made together with the particulars given; and - any order for directions made under the RSC (iii) Order 19 Rule 4. - (4) For the purposes of completing Form 1 - the plaintiff, at least 14 days before the date on which the plaintiff intends to enter the case for trial, must ask each other party to tell the plaintiff on which dates, within 40 days after that date, the party will not be available to attend a pre-trial conference; and - a party that does not advise the plaintiff within 7 days (b) after the plaintiff's request of the dates on which that party will not be available to attend a pre-trial conference is to be taken to be available on any date.
+- (ix) special services or appliances; - (x) any other discrete item of damages; - (c) if the case is not a personal injuries action, a document setting out in detail any amount of money claimed, the justification for claiming it, and how it is calculated; and - (d) the papers for the Judge, comprising - (i) the pleadings, and any affidavits ordered to stand as pleadings, with any amendments to them incorporated; - (ii) any request or order for particulars that has been made together with the particulars given; and - (iii) any order for directions made under the RSC Order 19 Rule 4. - (4) For the purposes of completing Form 1 - (a) the plaintiff, at least 14 days before the date on which the plaintiff intends to enter the case for trial, must ask each other party to tell the plaintiff on which dates, within 40 days after that date, the party will not be available to attend a pre-trial conference; and - (b) a party that does not advise the plaintiff within 7 days after the plaintiff's request of the dates on which that party will not be available to attend a pre-trial conference is to be taken to be available on any date.